zimolzak/psci-resource-proposal/README.md

    additional refinements based on their feedback.

-4. We will conduct a pilot test to evaluate potential end users' experiences of using the resource, barriers and facilitators to taking acting on recommendations, and additional considerations for dissemination and implementation of the resource.
+4. We will conduct a pilot test to evaluate potential end users' experiences of using the resource, barriers/facilitators to acting on recommendations, and additional considerations for dissemination and implementation of the resource.

 Although stakeholders will co-create the resource with us, we have